What is a Poster Symposium?

 What can be expected at the Poster Symposium?

-1. Your scholarly work is eligible if it has been conducted sometime between January 2012 and May 2013, and not previously submitted to the Millikin poster symposium.
+1. Your scholarly work is eligible if it has been conducted sometime between May 1, 2014 and March 1, 2015, and not been previously submitted to the Millikin Poster Symposium.
 Examples of scholarly work includes student-faculty collaborative projects conducted in regularly scheduled courses, seminars, independent study, directed study, internships, JMS projects, or the masters degree programs.
-Scholarly work includes: research resulting in data, performance art, literary expositions and critiques, and creative artistic displays.
+Scholarly work also includes: research resulting in data, performance art, literary expositions and critiques, and creative artistic displays.

-Poster FILE Submission Requirements:
+FILE Submission Requirements:

-- Put the whole title in capital letters,
+- Put the whole title in capital letters.

 - Put the poster authors names in bolded capital letters, organized in order of